-Malta’s Roman history can be explored in Mdina: the Roman Domus villa just outside the walls of Mdina and the Roman/ Byzantine catacombs decorated with early Christian frescos in the city are well worth a visit.
+Malta’s Roman history can be explored in Mdina: the Roman Domus villa just outside the walls of Mdina and the Roman/ Byzantine catacombs decorated with early Christian frescos in the city is well worth a visit.

 The capital Valletta should not be missed.
 Begin your tour of the city by the City Gate, then walk around the edge of the city following the old fortifications built by the Knights of St John.
 The Upper Barrakka Gardens on the fortifications offer sweeping views over Valletta’s Grand Harbour and Malta’s oldest fortress, the Fort St Angelo, which predates the Knights.

 Inside the city walls, the Grand Master’s Palace, the Malta at War Museum, the Lascaris War Rooms and the National Museum of Archaeology provide further glimpses into these fascinating islands’ colourful and varied history from this, Europe’s sunniest capital.